wspi/bell.js/README.md

    Node-bell use the [3-sigma](http://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule) rule(similar to z-score) to detect if a datapoint is an anomaly:
-   > states that nearly all values(99.7%) lie within 3 standard deviations of the mean in a normal distribution.
+   > States that nearly all values(99.7%) lie within 3 standard deviations of the mean in a normal distribution.

 2. **storage schema**